-Regulation of the media is done by the Higher Council for Communication (CSC).
+The state-run media regulatory body, the High Council on Communication (CSC), regulates the media in the country.
 The CSC issues all licenses and press credentials, and forms the Council of the Press: a journalism accrediting body.
-The CSC is the only body legally allowed to close media outlets and license television, radio, and newspaper reporting.
+The CSC is also the only body legally allowed to close media outlets in the country.

 The National Communication Observatory (ONC) also regulates the media in Niger.
-The Niger Independent Monitoring Center for Media Ethics and Conduct was also formed to self-regulate the industry by monitoring broadcasts and publications.
+The MFWA’s partner organisation in Niger, ONIMED, also focuses on self-regulation in the industry by monitoring broadcasts and publications.

 Legal Regulatory Framework for Media Operation